 What is an MSP?

-What are the benefits of an MSP program?
+What are the benefits of MSP Staffing?

 Facilities utilize MSPs for many reasons.
 Some are looking for top talent, quicker fill rates, consolidated invoicing, market expertise, or a vendor management system (VMS).
 Whatever the need, an MSP can be the perfect healthcare staffing solution.